AIR-SOURCE HEAT PUMPS

 Below is NOT Normal Operation Of A Heat Pump

-HOPING YOU HAVE A VERY WARM WINTER.
+HOPPING YOU HAVE A VERY BRISK SUMMER.

 4779 Parkmoor Dr